One of the more heart-warming developments of recent years has been an ongoing simplification of how web applications are deployed.

 This will of course be both executable as stand-alone, and deployed to a web container.

 4. Further Config

-Most of the time no additional configuration is needed, everything “just works”, but in some specific cases you might need to tell spring-boot explicitly what the main class is.
+Most of the time no additional configuration is needed, everything “just works”, but in some specific cases, we may need to tell spring-boot explicitly what the main class is.
 One way to do it would be to add a property:

-In case you are not inheriting spring-boot-starter-parent you’ll need to do it in the maven plugin:
+In case we’re not inheriting spring-boot-starter-parent we’ll need to do it in the Maven plugin:

-Another thing you might need to do in some rare cases is to instruct maven to unpack some dependencies:
+Another thing we might need to do in some rare cases is to instruct Maven to unpack some dependencies: